 When entering the medical field, there are a number of specialties to choose from.
 Nursing alone encompasses over 100 specialties, from dermatology to forensics.
 Finding your niche can be daunting, and making the decision to shift from an RN role into that of a Clinical Nurse Leader® (CNL) may even leave some with trepidation.
 While it’s natural to feel hesitant about making such a transition, given the added responsibilities of CNLs, it’s important to remember the rewards of working in such a results-oriented role are many.
 Plus, unlike some nursing leadership roles that are more focused on managerial or administrative tasks, CNLs are still afforded the opportunity to work with patients regularly.

 The CNL career path is ideal for established nurses who strive to be the best and desire to create measurable improvements in their clinic or hospital while still being able to interact with patients regularly.
-A Master of Science in Nursing with a Clinical Nurse Leader track is the best path for nurses to achieve this career goal, as it is designed to prepare nurses for the CNL certification exam, and nurses wishing to work as a CNL are required to hold a master’s degree.
+A Master of Science in Nursing with a Clinical Nurse Leader track is the best path for nurses to achieve this career goal.
 Nurses with master’s degrees have the potential of earning a yearly salary that is almost $20,000 higher than RNs without master’s degrees.1

 Why Pursue a Master of Science in Nursing with a Clinical Nurse Leader Track?